-As a landlord, there’s nothing more important than collecting the rent.
+As a landlord, there’s nothing more important than collecting rent payments.
 But having to chase down tenants each month can be a lot of work.

 Landlords might be considering asking for the rent on an annual basis as an alternative.
 But what are the advantages and disadvantages of annual rent collection?
 And can it help alleviate some of the challenges as a landlord?
 Or are there better ways to solve rent collection challenges?

 Let’s take a look at the pros and cons of monthly vs. annual rent collection, with the short-term and long-term benefits of each.